AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.3895

 RESEARCH ARTICLE

-3D bioprinted respiratory disease model: Exploring the importance of culture conditions and controlled release in modelling infection
+3D-bioprinted respiratory disease model: Exploring the importance of culture conditions and controlled release in modeling infection

 Amanda Zimmerling1,2* Lauren Aubrey2 Kathryn Avery1 Xavier Tabil1 Jim Boire1,3 Xiongbiao Chen1* Yan Zhou2*